A 1,153 hp headline is useless unless the reader knows what problem it solves

 How to rewrite a technical product page so it can rank and convert

-What this means for store owners asking why aren’t my products showing up on Shopify
+What this means for store owners asking why their products aren’t appearing on Shopify

 Frequently asked questions